robonxt-ai/opensouls-community-old-forked/raggy-knows-open-souls/rag/opensouls.md

 *Returns*:
 - `speak(message: string)`: tells the soul to send a message externally
-- `leaveConversation()`: terminates execution of the soul's `Subroutine`
+- `expire()`: terminates execution.

 #### useProcessMemory

-`useProcessMemory` is a `Subroutine` hook that returns a local memory container as a way to persist information outside the `WorkingMemory` across invocations of a `MentalProcess`
+`useProcessMemory` is a `Soul` hook that returns a local memory container as a way to persist information outside the `WorkingMemory` across invocations of a `MentalProcess`

 ```javascript
 const wasProvoked = useProcessMemory(false)